 Tom Cruise is back to save the world in Mission: Impossible – Fallout, which goes on nationwide release on 25th July.
 And, amazingly, this seemingly invulnerable Hollywood legend turns 55 years old today.

-But although Cruise's insane acts of derring do grab the media headlines (he did hang onto the outside of a plane, after all), he's actually a damn good actor too, and those chops are on display in this month's American Made.
+But although Cruise's insane acts of derring-do grab the media headlines (he skydived out of a plane no less than 106 times for the latest Mission movie), he's actually a damn good actor too.

 So on that note, here are Tom's finest non-action roles.

 Risky Business (1983)

 Cruise the comedian?
 You'd better believe it.
 This quintessentially eighties story about a teenager who becomes a pimp in his parents' absence features one of the greatest dance-in-your-pants sequences of all time.
 But it's also a dark drama about growing up, Cruise showcasing the acting range that would bloom later on.

 It takes a brave actor to play a complete a-hole but Tom nails it in this blockbusting drama.
 He plays self-serving car salesman Charlie who discovers that he has an autistic elder brother, Raymond (an Oscar winning Dustin Hoffman), on his late father's side.